xpqz/documentation/dotnet-interface/docs/wpf/windows-presentation-foundation/temperature-converter/using-code.md

 [5]    ⎕USING,←⊂'System.Windows,WPF/PresentationCore.dll'
 ```

-`TempConverter[8-9]` creates a `Window` and sets its SizeToContent and Title properties as in the XAML example.
-Notice however that whereas using XAML the string  SizeToContent="WidthandHeight" is sufficient, when using code it is necessary to get the *Type* right.
-In this case, the SizeToContent property must be set to a specific member (in this case WidthAndHeight) of the `System.Windows.SizeToContent` enumeration.
+`TempConverter[8-9]` creates a Window and sets its SizeToContent and Title properties as in the XAML example.
+Notice however that whereas using XAML the string  `SizeToContent="WidthandHeight"` is sufficient, when using code it is necessary to get the *Type* right.
+In this case, the SizeToContent property must be set to a specific member (in this case WidthAndHeight) of the System.Windows.SizeToContent enumeration.
 Other members of this Type are Width, Height and Manual (the default).
 ```apl
 [7]    win←⎕NEW Window
 [8]    win.SizeToContent←SizeToContent.WidthAndHeight
 [9]    win.Title←'WPF Temperature Converter'
 ```

-`TempConverter[11-12]` create a `DockPanel` control and set its LastChildFill property to 0.
+`TempConverter[11-12]` create a DockPanel control and set its LastChildFill property to 0.
 In this case the APL value 0 is used instead of the string "False" in XAML.
 ```apl

 [11]   dp←⎕NEW DockPanel
 [12]   dp.LastChildFill←0
 ```

-`TempConverter[14]` creates a `Menu` control.
+`TempConverter[14]` creates a Menu control.
 ```apl

 [14]   mnu←⎕NEW Menu
 ```

-`TempConverter[16-18]` create a `MenuItem` control with the caption **Scale**, and then add the control to the Items collection of the main `Menu` using its Add method.
+`TempConverter[16-18]` create a MenuItem control with the caption **Scale**, and then add the control to the Items collection of the main Menu using its Add method.
 This illustrates one significant difference between using XAML and code.
 In XAML, the parent/child relationships between controls are defined by the structure and order of the XML.
 Using code, child controls must be explicitly added to the appropriate list of child controls managed by the parent.
 ```apl
 [16]   mnuScale←⎕NEW MenuItem
 [17]   mnuScale.Header←'_Scale'
 [18]   sink←mnu.Items.Add mnuScale
 ```

-`TempConverter[20-25]` create a `MenuItem` control labelled **Fahrenheit**.
+`TempConverter[20-25]` create a MenuItem control labelled **Fahrenheit**.
 The IsCheckable and IsChecked properties are set to 1, which is equivalent to "True" in XAML.
 The callback function `SET_F` is assigned to the Click event exactly as in the XAML version of this example.
-The last line in this section makes the **Fahrenheit** `MenuItem` a child of the **Scale** `MenuItem`.
+The last line in this section makes the **Fahrenheit** MenuItem a child of the **Scale** MenuItem.
 ```apl

 [20]   mnuFahrenheit←⎕NEW MenuItem